Adobe Stock/ Iliya Mitskavets

 359 Manville Rd, Pleasantville; 914.769.8460

-This 100% plant-based, vegan, and gluten-free cafe has vegans covered on game day.
-Selections here include sandwiches like the masala grilled cheese and vegetable panini as well as five varieties of pizza including Buffalo tofu and pesto, a fan favorite, and mac ‘n cheese.
+This 100% plant-based, vegan, and gluten-free cafe has vegans covered for the Super Bowl.
+Selections here include sandwiches like the masala grilled cheese stuffed with diced avocado, tomatoes, and onions or the vegetable panini filled with roasted eggplant, bell peppers, spinach, pea shoots, and red onion with your choice of a sauce or spread, like pink or green hummus, garlic chili oil, and almond cilantro chutney.
+For riffs on traditional game-day fare, there are five varieties of pizza, including Buffalo tofu and pesto, a fan favorite, and mac ‘n cheese.
 And because every party needs dessert, check out the assortment of sweets including chocolate chip cookies, cookie dough truffles, brownies, and more.

 View this post on Instagram